team-simplay/SimPlay/docs/source/in_depth.rst

     env.run()

-More detailes about the functions and classes of SimPlay are available in :ref:`api`.
+More details about the functions and classes of SimPlay are available in :ref:`api`.